 Tell them they can trust and open up to you.

 Telling a person that you will listen to whatever is on their mind can encourage them to open up to you.
 When one is suicidal, they feel trapped in their own thoughts.
 It becomes harder to pull them back to reality or make them understand that there is always something to look forward to in the future.
-The person expressing all or most of their thoughts can get their feelings out on the table and even lead you to make better choices in how to help them.
+The person can get their feelings out on the table and even lead you to make better choices in how to help them.
 You cannot exactly give a suicidal person advice, but you can say that you are a trusted individual they can rely on, you care about their life and future, and you are willing to help them.
 Their life is worth more than they believe, and they need to be consistently reminded of that fact.

 Take initiative to help them contact professional help – or contact the professionals yourself, if needed.

 Encourage them to contact professional help and seek psychiatric treatment.
 This means the person can undergo therapy, psychiatric appointments, rehabilitation programs, attend group sessions, and contact 24-hour hotlines.
 Unsurprisingly, a suicidal addict can outright refuse help for multiple reasons – whether that be because of guilt, denial, or embarrassment.
-However, through your best judgment call, you can tell when they truly need a professional intervention through their suicide warning signs.
+However, through your best judgment call, you can tell when they through their suicide warning signs.
 The most important thing to consider here is knowing they feel safe and will not hurt themselves.
 If they are incapable of contacting professional help themselves life, you should take the initiative to call for them.